• Home

 The Arabian Sea, Gulf of Aden , the Red Sea and the Eastern Med are full of American warships and along all those coasts are hostile forces like the Huthis in Yemen, Hezbollah in Lebanon and of course the Iranians whose missiles can reach most of the region.
 Any one of these groups could see a cruising boat as a promising hostage target or just a plain target.

-On Wednesday, we checked the Noonsite Red Sea Facebook Group report on noonsite.com but there was as yet no updates since the Iran wart is only five days old.
+On Wednesday, we checked the Noonsite Red Sea Facebook Group report on noonsite.com but there were as yet no updates since the Iran war is only five days old.
 Click here to check for new news.

 But, the Middle East is not the only danger zone for cruisers.
 Since the start of the Russian invasion of Ukraine, Russian navel vessels, both surface ships and submarines, have been aggressively displaying their might in the Baltic and North Seas.
-While the shooting war is miles inland, the tensions between Nordic and Northern European countries and their navies are very real.
+While the shooting war is miles inland, the Russian activity has created serious tensions and potential threats for mariners from Nordic and Northern European countries.
+Civilian cruisers have been warned to beware.

-This week Yachting World published a thoughtful article on cruising the Baltic in the time of war by Former editor in chief Elain Bunting.
+This week Yachting World published a thoughtful article on cruising the Baltic in the time of war by former editor in chief Elaine Bunting.
 It’s worth reading.

 Read more here.